tumi8/siblings/README.md

 # Large-Scale Classification of IPv4-IPv6 Siblings with Nonlinear Clock Skew

-This repository hosts data and code for our research paper *Large-Scale Classification of IPv4-IPv6 Siblings with Nonlinear Clock Skew*.
+This repository hosts data and code for our research paper *Large-Scale Classification of IPv4-IPv6 Siblings with Nonlinear Clock Skew* to appear at [TMA'17](http://tma.ifip.org/main-conference/).
+You can obtain a preprint from [arXiv](https://arxiv.org/abs/1610.07251).

 # Brief description